B4llouk/thesis-uni-passau-3D-wavelet-watermarking/README.md

 # 3D WATERMARKING THROUGH DISCRETE TRANSFORMS
-This repo contains the source code developed as part of the thesis work for Mohamed Bellakhal (CS MASTER STUDENT AT UNI PASSAU), student ID 108852.
+This repo contains the source code developed as part of the thesis work for Mohamed Bellakhal (CS MASTER STUDENT AT UNI PASSAU)

+## contact the author:
+bellak01@ads.uni-passau.de
+bellakhalmohamed79@gmail.com
++491783045692

 ## data:
 This directory contains the data used/generated during the thesis.
 Such as 3D automotive models in npy directory.
 3D plots for experimentation and an example of the generated QR Code.